h-r-v/A2E-Model/README.md

 <h1>SHALLOW CNN MODEL</h1>

 We tried various models before we could finalize one.
-The model was giving about 86-90% accuracy before we started hypertunning it.
+The model was giving about 86-90% accuracy before we started hyper-tuning it.
 We used the "Custom GridSearch w Augmentation.ipynb" notebook to achieve this.
 After this the model was giving about 92-96% accuracy.
 The problem with these models was that they could not perform well on the "testing live.ipynb" notebook even after having nice accuracies on the train-validate-test sets.

 <h1>TRANSFER LEARNING</h1>

 After realizing that the Shallow CNN might not make the cut we decided to give transfer learning a shot.
+We tried various architectures with per-trained weights on the ImageNet data-set.
+Finally we landed on the conclusion that VGG16 with a single layer ANN on it works the best.
+After that, it was the hyper-tuning game again.
+This model gave an accuracy around 89% which disappointed us in the beginning, but after using it on the "testing live.ipynb" notebook it was declared the ultimate winner.

 <h1>CONCLUSION AND FINAL OUTCOME</h1>